History of Brasília: Changing political status

-Brazil underwent significant changes from 1964 onwards, when a military coup d‘etat ousted then president João Goulart due to economic and social crises.
-Goulart’s left leaning policies were particularly attacked in the face of inflation nearing 80% annually, a large amount of which was attributable to Kubitschek’s presidency and the vast deficit expenditure on Brasília.
+Brazil underwent significant changes from 1964 onwards, when a military coup d'état ousted then president João Goulart due to economic and social crises.
+Goulart's left leaning policies were particularly attacked in the face of inflation nearing 80% annually, a large amount of which was attributable to Kubitschek's presidency and the vast deficit expenditure on Brasília.
 The coup was centred in Brasília, which significantly damaged the city's social identity as a futuristic and optimistic symbol of national pride.

-A process of re-democratisation began in the 1980’s which was officially formalised in the drafting of a new constitution in 1988.
+A process of re-democratisation began in the 1980s which was officially formalised in the drafting of a new constitution in 1988.
 The new constitution redefined the political rights of the Federal District, and Brasília within, by giving it more political independence and less direct reliance on the Federal government.
 Article 32 of the constitution outlines that the Federal District is given the same rights as all other states and municipalities including the election of a Governor and Vice-Governor, whilst maintaining that it is not to be further divided into municipalities.
 Since the constitution the district has had the unique simultaneous definition as a state and municipality of Brazil.